mattar88/imageMaker/README.md

  *  Unlimited imageMaker in the same page, you can define more than one Image maker in the same page.
  *  Translatable
  *  Have many operations: Resizable and draggable texts, merge image, upload template, predefined merge images and templates, Draw
- *  You can used as Clothes and T-shirt design maker(add logo or Icon or emotions to your cloth), Meme generator.
+ *  We can used as Clothes or T-shirt design maker(add logo or Icon or emotions to your cloth), Meme generator.

 ## Dependent libraries:
  *  jquery